-- 5. Turn off city water supply and disconnect from city water connector. - 6.
-Turn Fresh Water Valve to Normal position to use the water pump.
+- 5. Turn OFF city water supply and disconnect from the Fresh Water Inlet. - 6.
+Turn Fresh Water valve to Normal position to use the water pump.
 The Tank Fill position is only for pressure filling the water tank from the city water hose connection.